phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 53: March 18, 2019

+**Today's Progress**: More theory on prototypes and on how to construct them properly.
+Also studied some historical aspects of prototypes.
+Behaviour of prototypes makes more sense to me now.

 ### Day 52: March 16, 2019

 **Today's Progress**: After a short review of my notes, I got my hands on the theory behind prototypes.
 Learned some interesting stuff on the scope of the properties and how to make descriptors invisible, or readonly.